Erickdejesuslima/Erickdejesuslima/README.md

 </p>

+<h2> 👨🏻‍💻 &nbsp;About Me </h2>

   I am a software engineer with 5 years of experience, specialized in data and cybersecurity, focusing on web and mobile development.
 I have hands‑on experience in modern front‑end development and API design, as well as automation and containerization.
+  Worked as a project management consultant, delivering training in Scrum and Kanban for a marketplace startup in the fresh-produce sector.
+Developed and maintain a website for an occupational therapist and am building an AI-powered chatbot for WhatsApp support.

 <div style="display: inline_block"><br>
   <img align="center" alt="Erick-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">